 - Study industry-specific standards, such as ISO 9001 for manufacturing or GDPR for data protection.

-By proactively identifying issues early in the development or production process, QA helps avoid costly rework, delays, or customer dissatisfaction.
+By proactively identifying issues early in the development or production sequence, QA helps avoid costly rework, delays, or customer dissatisfaction.

 Positions requiring these skills in program management: